ptnguyen128/lyrics-analysis/README.md

 You can read a detailed analysis of this project on my Medium post.

 ## Libraries
-If you haven't, you'd need to install `gensim`, `nltk' and `lyricsgenius` by executing these commands
+If you haven't, you'd need to install `gensim`, `nltk` and `lyricsgenius` by executing these commands
 `conda install -c conda-forge gensim`
 `run sudo pip install -U nltk`
 `pip install lyricsgenius`